milanaleksic/flowdock_stats/README.md

 And the `API_TOKEN` can be taken from the page https://www.flowdock.com/account/tokens.

 If you don't want to look only for messages posted in last 24 hours but also longer, set `days` parameter to some value

+## How to develop

+If you have Go SDK (1.5.1 is the one I used), all you need to do is

+    go get github.com/milanaleksic/flowdock_stats

+_In case you wish to change the serialization format_ you will need to do following steps until GA of proto3 is announced:
+- download suitable protobuf compiler package from https://github.com/google/protobuf/releases
+- install Go plugin for protobuf compiler https://github.com/grpc/grpc-go/tree/master/examples
+- this will allow you to do `protoc --go_out=plugins=grpc:. *.proto` from within `serialization` directory